Infn8Loop/pprgs-ai-framework/paper/PAPER.md

 Special thanks to David Riccardi, Hunter Riccardi, Colby Kay, and Matthew Dittmer for their support in this research.

+Extra special thanks to my loving wife Candice for her steadfast devotion to my success and her many sacrifices of undying support to enable my career.

 ——

 ## References